Protein in Menopause: Getting It Right Without the Hype

 Snack Smart: Incorporating protein into snacks helps manage hunger and maintain steady energy levels.
 Snacks should ideally have about 10-15 grams of protein.
 Consider options like a handful of nuts, a hard-boiled egg, edamame, or a cheese or hummus with whole-grain crackers.

-Diversify Your Plate: Diversifying your plate with various protein sources is a key aspect of a balanced diet, particularly for ensuring a wide range of nutrients.
-Varying your protein sources can also keep meals interesting and enjoyable.
+Diversify Your Plate: Eting from a variety of protein sources is a key aspect of a balanced diet, particularly for ensuring a wide range of nutrients.
+It also keep meals interesting and enjoyable.

 Navigating menopause doesn't have to be a daunting task.
 With the right knowledge about protein and a balanced approach to nutrition, you can maintain your health and vitality.
 It can also be helpful to consult with a dietitian who specializes in midlife nutrition to put all the pieces together to meet your individual needs.